 The Benefits of VR in Occupational Therapy

 This technology will allow therapists to work in a safe and controlled environment that isn’t otherwise accessible for them and their clients.

-“I am so excited to be a part of this partnership because there are so many possibilities for improving treatment methods and ultimately helping our patients make progress,” Adrienne Vickers, DPT, USA class of 2012 said.
+“I am so excited to be a part of this partnership because there are so many possibilities for improving treatment methods and ultimately helping our patients make progress,” Adrienne Vickers, Doctor of Physical Therapy, USA class of 2012 said.

 Katie Bishop OTR/L USA class of 2013 and Vickers are participating clinicians on the VR development team and part of Dr. Edenfield’s team at Greater Strides Rehabilitation.

-“Technology is a highly motivating tool for our patient population, but it can often times be over stimulating to the nervous system causing sensory overload,” Bishop said.
-“Virtual Reality allows us to continue manipulate various parameters in a game or experience to reduce the possibility of over stimulation.”
+“Technology is a highly motivating tool for our patient population, but it can often times be over-stimulating to the nervous system causing sensory overload,” Bishop said.
+“Virtual Reality allows us to continue to manipulate various parameters in a game or experience to reduce the possibility of over stimulation.”

 Not only will therapists be able to teach and coach children through these learning environments, but they will be able to adjust depending on the child’s sensitivity level.

 “The ultimate goal would be to make a service where therapists and engineers could create a new potential skill or environment to work on with kids based on whatever their particular needs are,” Dr. Edenfield said.
 “If your kid is having trouble crossing the street, you can pick that environment from the list or if it’s cooking or whatever it is.”